 Theodosius – the Great?

-If we are to tell a story of the decline and fall from the conventional historical point of view, the crucial figure is Theodosius – the Great?
-I always feel we should put a question mark after ‘The Great’ because he was an enigmatic, rather unsatisfactory figure, interesting perhaps from a psychological point of view, but someone where one needs to sum up the pluses and minuses.
+If we are to tell the story of the decline and fall of Rome from the conventional point of view, the crucial figure is Theodosius – the Great?
+Theodosius is famous for, or notorious for promulgating the decrees that outlawed paganism and made Christianity the official, and indeed the only religion.
+Theodosius is thus a saint from the Christian point of view, a villain from the pagan point of view.
+But he was an enigmatic and unsatisfactory figure, interesting from the psychological point of view, someone for whom one needs to sum up the pluses and minuses.
+If he is to be called Theodosius the Great, one needs to have a big question mark after the word ‘Great’.

 Let us start with the pluses.
-He was the last emperor of the combined Roman Empire, east and west: Justinian a century and a half later partially reconquered the West but by that time Gaul and northern Spain were both long gone.
+He was the last emperor of the combined Roman Empire, east and west: Justinian a century and a half later partially reconquered the West but by that time Gaul and northern Spain were both long under the control of barbarian rulers.
+But Theodosius briefly united both halves of the Roman Empire.
 One should also give him credit for erecting the Egyptian obelisk that still stands in its original form in Constantinople.
-Originally it lay on the spine of the Hippodrome, but it is set on a pedestal that depicts Theodosius and his court in what passes for high art in the declining years of the Roman Empire.
+Originally it lay on the spine of the Hippodrome, but he set it up on a pedestal that depicts Theodosius and his court in what passes for high art in the declining years of the Roman Empire.

-The first minus is that following his death he left the Empire to his two sons aged eight and 12, and 15 years after his death Rome fell to Alaric the Goth.
+The first minus is that following his death he left the Empire to his two sons aged eight and twelve, and fifteen years after his death, Rome fell to Alaric the Goth.
 The second big question concerns Christianity, for it was Theodosius who finally outlawed the pagans so that in less than a century, Christianity turned from being a spasmodically persecuted religion to a religion that was actively persecuting all other religions, becoming the first totalitarian creed in the world.

 But let us begin at the beginning.
 How did Theodosius become emperor?
 The answer as is usual in the late Roman world was by inheritance.
 His father, normally known as Count Theodosius, was a successful general who rose not from the Balkans but from Spain.
 He is best known for his work in Britain.
 In 367 Britain was faced by a “Barbarian Conspiracy”: the Picts and the Scots attacked south from Hadrian’s Wall, and the Franks and Saxons attacked from across the sea.
 Count Theodosius landed at Richborough, marched on London and recaptured the country, reorganising Hadrian’s Wall as a single unit for the last time.
 But he then fell foul of the court and was executed (a fatal reward for success), so his son, also Theodosius, who had already begun to show military competence, retreated to the family estates in Spain where he lay low and became a country gentleman living in his villa.

 But then the Empire was struck by a disaster – a huge defeat at the Battle of Adrianople.
-Following Julian, two brothers became Emperor- Valentinian and Valens of whom Valentinian was semi-competent and boorish, and Valens was semi-incompetent and boorish.
-Valens was in charge of the east, which included the Balkans and had problems with the Goths, who were being pushed out of their hereditary Germanic lands by the Huns, coming in from further east, so he allowed them to cross the Danube and settle in the former Roman province.
-However he then mistreated them – big mistake – and as a result they turned against the Roman Empire, allied themselves with their friends across the Danube, and at the battle of Adrianople in 378 defeated the Roman Empire in what was said to be the worst Roman defeat since the battle of Cannae against Hannibal in 216 BC.
+Following Julian, two brothers became Emperor- Valentinian and Valens, of whom Valentinian was semi-competent and boorish, and Valens was semi-incompetent and boorish.
+Valens was in charge of the east, which included the Balkans.
+However he immediately had problems with the Goths, who were being pushed out of their hereditary Germanic lands by the Huns, coming in from further east, so he allowed them to cross the Danube and settle in the former Roman province.
+However he then mistreated them – big mistake – and as a result they turned against the Roman Empire, and allied themselves with their friends across the Danube.
+At the battle of Adrianople in 378 they defeated the Romans in what was said to be the worst Roman defeat since the battle of Cannae against Hannibal in 216 BC.
 The Emperor Valens was killed, and the Empire was on the brink of collapse.

 Trouble also came from northern Europe, starting indeed in Britain.
 Here the local commander, Magnus Maximus was proclaimed Emperor by his troops.
 Gaul and indeed Spain soon recognised him as Emperor.
 He was in fact a Spaniard by origin and probably a friend or indeed at least a colleague of Theodosius, a fellow Spaniard.
 For a time it seemed that Theodosius might recognise him in place of the miserable official emperor Valentinian II, the younger brother of Gratian.
 However the relationship between the two Spaniards broke down, Magnus moved into Italy, and Theodosius eventually defeated him.
 But the name of Magnus lived on in Welsh epic as Macsen Wledig, and even made an appearance in the Arthurian legends recorded by Geoffrey of Monmouth.
 But he was tolerant of pagans and had he defeated Theodosius, the story of the ending of Rome might have been very different.